onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/01-first-steps.md

 without the need for any trusted third party anywhere in the process, because the code itself is trusted.

-Programs that run on blockchains are commonly referred to as smart contracts because they mediate important functionality (such as currency) without having to rely on a central authority (like a bank).
+Programs that run on blockchains are commonly referred to as smart contracts because they facilitate important functions, such as managing digital currency, without relying on a central authority like a bank.

 [Cadence is the premier resource-oriented programming language](../index.md) for developing smart contracts and is currently